adipant/CodSoft/README.md

 ##CodSoft Internship##

-This is the Github Repo Of CodSoft Internship
+This is the Github Repo Of the CodSoft Internship